Rules and regulations

 These programmes set out the policies and procedures followed for the allocation of mineral resources and managing permit changes.
 They also set out requirements for consultation with iwi and hapū, including the matters that must be consulted on (such as specified permit applications) and the consultation principles.

-- Minerals Programme for Minerals (excluding petroleum) - 1 February 2008
+- Minerals programme for minerals (excluding petroleum) - 1 February 2008 [PDF 2MB]

-- Minerals Programme for Minerals other than petroleum and coal - 1 October 1996
+- Minerals programme for minerals other than coal or petroleum and coal - 1 October 1996 [PDF 394KB]

 Requirements that permit holders must meet as defined in our regulations.